Reading: Match Your Level and Interests

 Online reading-- a world of information

-These websites have a variety of topics, but all are written in fairly simple English.
+These websites have a various topics, but all are written in fairly simple English.
 Many also have audio recordings, (They will open in a new window so you won't lose your place here.)

-- Newsela has a good variety of interesting news articles written at several levels, so you can choose the level that is best for you, from the easiest to the original article (with the most detail.)
+- Newsela has a large variety of interesting news articles written at several levels.
+Choose the level that is best for you, from the easiest to the original article (with the most detail.).
+The site requires signing up, but then you have access to so many excellent news (& American history) articles.

 - The British Council magazine has short articles with audio (and usually comprehension practice) on many different topics.
 It's for Intermediates and up.